vsrinivas/fuchsia/archive_format.md

        - Must not be empty.
        - Must not be exactly 0x2E ('.')
        - Must not be exactly 0x2E 0x2E ('..')
- * Zero padding to next 2 byte boundary (i.e., an extra zero byte if the path has an odd length.)

 ## Content chunk